FourthRome/kivy_tutorial/README.md

-# kyvi_tutorial
+# kivy_tutorial
-Here I just hold all the stuff needed through my dive into Kyvi.
+Here I just hold all the stuff needed through my dive into Kivy.